Covid-19 Frequently Asked Questions

 What additional cleaning and hygiene processes are now being implemented?

-As well, materials that have been used by one group of children will be washed and sanitized before being used by the next group of children.
+Soft materials that cannot be easily cleaned have been removed from the classroom indefinitely.
+Materials that have been mouthed or contaminated in any way with bodily secretions will be removed from the program until they can be washed and sanitized.
+Materials that have been used by one group of children will be washed and sanitized before being used by the next group of children.
 Our team of educators will consistently rotate out toys to ensure a rich variety of play materials for your children.
-Despite these frequent cleaning requirements, our goal will be to continue to provide robust learning opportunities for your children.
+Despite these frequent cleaning requirements and other procedures, we will continue to provide robust learning opportunities for your children.

 Additional handwashing requirements will be implemented for all children and staff.
 They will be expected to wash their hands upon arrival to the centre, after outside play, before and after eating, after toileting, after diapering, after cleaning, after wiping noses, and intermittently throughout the day to ensure vigilant practice.
-As well, educators will role model singing songs throughout the handwashing process to complete the 20-second timed guideline.
+As well, educators will role model singing songs throughout the handwashing process to complete the 20 second timed guideline.

 Careful attention will be maintained during all snack and mealtimes to eliminate cross-contamination of food items.
-All surfaces will be washed and sanitized thoroughly before and after mealtimes, and all utensils/serving items will immediately be placed in a bin for washing and sanitizing.
+All surfaces will be washed and sanitized thoroughly before and after mealtimes, and after usage all utensils/serving items will immediately be placed in a bin for washing and sanitizing.

 Will my child be placed in the same program upon returning to the centre?

-Individual centres will reach out to family members, updating them of any changes to their child’s classroom.
+Centre staff will reach out to family members, updating them of any changes to their child’s classroom.